 Xanthelasma

-Xanthelasma are soft, yellowish cholesterol deposits that commonly appear around the upper and lower eyelids.
-They often present as flat or slightly raised plaques and are typically painless and harmless.
-While xanthelasma do not cause health problems on their own, many people seek treatment for cosmetic reasons, as the lesions can be visible and difficult to conceal.
+Xanthelasma are soft, yellowish cholesterol deposits that commonly appear around the eyelids.
+These flat or slightly raised plaques are typically painless and harmless, but many individuals seek treatment for cosmetic reasons, as the lesions can be visible and difficult to conceal.

-Although xanthelasma can occur in people with normal cholesterol levels, they may also be associated with high cholesterol, raised triglycerides, or lipid metabolism disorders.
-For this reason, your dermatologist may recommend a blood test to check cholesterol and lipid levels.
+Although xanthelasma may occur in people with normal cholesterol levels, they can also be associated with elevated cholesterol, triglycerides, or lipid metabolism disorders.
+A dermatologist may recommend blood tests to assess lipid levels as part of your evaluation.

 Enquire now